dlab-berkeley/R-Fundamentals-Legacy/README.md

 * Extract the files some place convenient (i.e., Desktop)
   * if you are a Git user, simply clone this repository

+# Getting started

-Open the [learning objectives quick reference file](https://github.com/dlab-berkeley/R-Fundamentals/blob/master/Parts5-6/Part6-1_objectives%20quick%20reference.Rmd) to see the topics covered in this workshop series.
+Open the [learning objectives quick reference file](https://github.com/dlab-berkeley/R-Fundamentals/blob/master/images/Quick_reference.md) to see the topics covered in this workshop series.

+Then, open the "guides"" folder, select the "Part 1" folder, and open "Part1-1_introduction.html" in your preferred web browser to see what the lessons look like along with the associated code.

+Each of these guides has a matching .Rmd file.
+In the main "R-Fundamentals" folder, click the "Part1" folder, and open "Part1-1_introduction.Rmd" to get started!

 # About the UC Berkeley D-Lab